-- 1. Get a clear idea about occupational health and hygiene - 2.
-Know about the hazards such as Physical hazards, chemical hazards, Biological and ergonomical hazards - 3.
-Will be able to take control measures from occupational diseases
+- 1. Get a clear idea about occupational health and hygiene. - 2.
+Know about the hazards such as Physical hazards, chemical hazards, Biological and ergonomical hazards. - 3.
+Will be able to take control measures from occupational diseases. - 4.
+Understand the functions and activities of Occupational health services. - 5.
+Identifying noticeable occupational diseases arising out of occupation and suggestion for preventing methods .

-Mapping with Programme Outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7
+Mapping with Programme outcomes Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark \checkmark \checkmark

-CO2 \checkmark \checkmark

-CO3